Chester W. Chapin: As Congressman

 Before his time in Congress, Chapin served as a delegate of the Massachusetts Constitutional Convention of 1853 and, as a War Democrat, purchased the uniforms of the 10th Regiment Massachusetts Volunteer Infantry at the outset of the American Civil War.
 Chapin was elected as a Democrat to the Forty-fourth Congress (March 4, 1875 – March 3, 1877), and served on the Committee of Ways And Means.

 He ran unsuccessfully for reelection in 1876.

 Personal life

-Chapin married Dorcas [Chapin] on June 1, 1825; they had four children: Abel Dexter, Margaret, Anna, and Chester W.
+Chapin married his first cousin Dorcas [Chapin] on June 1, 1825; they had four children: Abel Dexter, Margaret, Anna, and Chester W.

 He died a multimillionaire in Springfield on June 10, 1883, and was interred in Springfield Cemetery.
-His son inherited his estate, despite being himself already a millionaire, and he acquired various homes including a 20,000 acres estate in the Catskills Mountains in New York State, about 100 miles from Manhattan.
-He died in 1912, leaving an estate of about 5 million dollars.
+His son Chester (Abel died in 1878) inherited his estate, despite being himself already a millionaire, and he acquired various homes including a 20,000 acres estate in the Catskills Mountains in New York State, about 100 miles from Manhattan.
+He died in 1922, leaving an estate of about 5 million dollars.